breathe-easy-events/sheffield.breathe-easy.uk/src/pages/lending-library.md

 Our library currently offers:

-2 [cCc] (update to say 4) SA600 Air Purifiers - High-efficiency portable air cleaners designed to filter out airborne particles, including viruses, allergens, and pollutants.
+4 SA600 Air Purifiers - High-efficiency portable air cleaners designed to filter out airborne particles, including viruses, allergens, and pollutants.
 Each purifier is simple to set up and run.

-1 CO₂ Monitor - A compact device that helps you track ventilation levels in real time.
+1 CO2 Monitor - A compact device that helps you track ventilation levels in real time.

 By borrowing this equipment, you can help protect everyone at your events.